tessellis/tessellis/README.md

 ## Hello there!

-My name is Tess Ellis, and below is a short overview about me!
+My name is Tess, and below is a short overview about me!

 ### About Me
 - Currently pursuing an Honors B.S. in Computer Science at Oregon State University (Expected Graduation: Spring 2026)